How to Measure and Improve Agent Plugin and Skill Usage

 How to do this with Telvine

 Telvine is built for exactly this.
-Publish your plugin with the CLI and register its component inventory.
-You get plugin installs, Skill invocations, errors, and feedback out of the box, plus:
+Publish your plugin with the CLI, register its component inventory, and add first-run telemetry where the host does not provide install webhooks.
+You get observed plugin instances, Skill invocations, errors, and feedback, plus:

 No dashboards to build, no user content collected.